MANCHESTER -- "Veggies."

 At least, until his own start growing in his backyard, he adds.

 "I like the idea of knowing the people," he said, referring to the vendors, producers and other regular customers he bumps into on his excursions.
 Today he's shopping for arugula and beets (the first available this season, he said) as well as the broccoli.

 One of the main reasons people like to shop locally is because they like to ask the people they are buying their food from about what's in it, said Krysta Piccoli, the manager of the Manchester Farmers Market.

 After all, you don't need a GMO label if you can go right to the source.

 "They want to know it came from somewhere local.
 They want to know what went into it and how safe it is," she said.
 "It's also nice to buy from your friends.
 It's definitely a social experience."

 For Karen Trubitt of True Love Farm in North Bennington, the farmers market is a social experience also.
 She and her husband, Steven, farm four acres out of a 30-acre piece of property about 20 miles south of Manchester and set up their shingle at the Bennington Farmers Market on Saturdays as well as the Dorset Farmers Market on Sunday.
 Prepping for each market - getting the inventory ready and harvesting fresh vegetables for sale for each one - doesn't leave a ton of down time for them.
-So when they are at one of the markets, selling their produce, talking with the customers, it's a break from the heavy behind-the-scenes lifting required to have their booths stocked and ready, she said.

 "We think of it as the heart of our social life," she said with a laugh.
 "We are very intensely focused on growing vegetables from sunup to sundown, so going to the farmers market can be our fun time."